James Guinness Rogers: Political influence

 His denomination honoured him by making him chairman of the Surrey Congregational Union (1868); of the London Congregational Union; and of the Congregational Union of England and Wales (1874; now the United Reformed Church).
 His influence extended, and he came to be regarded as the representative of sober yet convinced nonconformity, and was trusted as such by leading authorities in church and state.
 He is best remembered for his close association with Dr. Robert William Dale in the Liberal and Nonconformist education and disestablishment campaigns of 1865–75, that resulted in the Irish Church Act 1869; and for his friendship with Gladstone and Lord Rosebery, who consulted him as the foremost representative of Nonconformist political opinion.

 Retirement

+He retired in 1900 and was given an illuminated address and a purse containing £1100, the equivalent of £173,000 in 2023.

-He retired in 1900, wrote his autobiography in 1903 and died at Clapham in 1911.
-One of his grandsons was the war poet E. A. Mackintosh (1893-1917); see also High Wood).
+He wrote his autobiography in 1903 and died at Clapham in 1911.
+One of his grandsons was the war poet E. A. Mackintosh (1893–1917); see also High Wood).